 There are lots of little ways we waste money on clothes, but I want to talk about two big ones.

 First, buying things you don’t wear.
 When I was doing in-person closet edits, tags on clothes that were bought a long time ago used to hurt my heart.
 I knew where those things had come from–they came from the clearance section.
 Linda was flipping through, looking for deals, and found something so cheap that buying it would actually somehow save her money, and inspire her to lose 10 pounds, and to find an event to wear it.
 I can feel some of you nodding right now..you’ve got that stuff in your closet.
 I want you to walk away with this.
-If you haven’t’ worn something you bought within 2 weeks of buying it, the likelihood that you ever will goes way down.
+If you haven’t’ worn something you bought within 2 weeks of buying it, the likelihood that you ever will go way down.
 Way down.
 To almost nothing.
 Don’t let unworn things languish in your closet holding out for someday.

 Return them, get the money back, so you can spend it on things you will wear.
-Once, I had a client who was so proud of her frugality, and her money saving ways–and she had tons of stuff with tags on that she had gotten for a steal.
+Once, I had a client who was so proud of her frugality, and her money-saving ways–and she had tons of stuff with tags on that she had gotten for a steal.
 I pulled out my phone, turned on the calculator, and made her start calling out prices as I added it up.
 She had almost 2 thousand dollars of unworn deals.
 Not so frugal, huh?
 Remember that waste, no matter how little, adds up.

 Second- Buying things you don’t love to wear.
 When I was shopping with clients, sometimes they wouldn’t be thrilled with something, and they’d say, “eh, it’s good enough”, and I always said, “good enough isn’t good enough” You never want to wear good enough.
 You want to wear clothes you love.
-Whether it’s that t-shirt that’s the perfect weight, or that dress that makes you feel fabulous, no matter how much you have, you’ll always pick the best of what you’ve got.
+Whether it’s that t-shirt that’s the perfect weight or that dress that makes you feel fabulous, no matter how much you have, you’ll always pick the best of what you’ve got.

-This is why women have enormous wardrobes but only wear a fraction of it.
-The majority of our closets falls under “eh, good enough”.
+This is why women have enormous wardrobes but only wear a fraction of them.
+The majority of our closets fall under “eh, good enough”.
 When push comes to shove, it isn’t good enough, you don’t want to wear it, and so the money is wasted.
 This is frankly the biggest money waster.
-The things you wore a handful of times, and didn’t really get value out of.
+The things you wore a handful of times and didn’t really get value out of.
 The reason this happens is because you don’t know what you like, and you don’t know what’s right for you.
 I guarantee you’ve got clothes in your closet right this very minute you don’t wear because you don’t like how you feel in them.
 You don’t know why you don’t like how you feel in them, you just know something’s not right.
 The best way to turn this one around is to figure out what’s best for you–for your coloring, your body shape, your personal style and your lifestyle.
 That’s when you can spend more money on the right things, because you haven’t wasted it on the wrong things.

 I talked with a woman a few months ago, who is stuck in a loop of doing these major closet edits every few months and donating all these clothes, which is a HUGE money waster.
 I was like, how do you have bags and bags of stuff to give away every quarter?
 She told me she’s always buying clothes, but she doesn’t really love it, so she doesn’t keep it.
 I asked her if she’d taken the Body Shape Class?
 No. Did you take the Signature Style class?
 No. Did you reach out to the Color Guru?
 No. I asked her how she was going to break this cycle of not liking what she was buying, and she said “I’ll know it when I see it” and you know what?
 She’s right–when you find clothes you, you do know, but that is a really costly trial and error process, and not just costly in money–but costly in time and closet space, too.